Electronic Treasure Hunting: Search Your Unclaimed Property

 What is Unclaimed Property?

 When a company or government agency owes you money, property, or other assets, they attempt to return it to you, but if they can’t find you, they hand the asset over to the state.
-Examples of unclaimed property are uncashed rebate checks, deposits on a utility account, overpaid tuition, or even unclaimed money from a closed bank account.
+Examples of unclaimed property are uncashed rebate checks, deposits on a utility account, overpaid tuition, or even unclaimed money from a closed or abandoned bank account.
 Each state keep detailed records of all these assets.
 Most have their own website where you can search for your property and file a claim to get it back.

 What to do: